MSF2141/kickstarter-analysis/README.md

     : Answer the following questions in complete and coherent sentences.

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- The month that launched the most successful Kickstarter campaigns was May followed by June and July.
+These months all had similar numer of failed campaigns.

 - What can you conclude about the Outcomes based on Goals?